libavg/libavg/sphinxdoc/basenodes.rst

         **Messages:**

-            All messages are emitted only if the cursor is above the :py:class:`Node` and :py:attr:`active` as well as :py:attr:`sensitive` are True.
-The message parameters are of type :py:class:`CursorEvent`.
+            All cursor and hover messages are emitted only if the cursor is above the :py:class:`Node` and :py:attr:`active` as well as :py:attr:`sensitive` are :py:const:`True`.
+The message
+            parameters are of type :py:class:`CursorEvent`.
 The CURSOR messages are emitted for mouse and touch events.
 The HOVER events are emitted for touch devices which can sense hands approaching the surface before the actual touch.

             To get these messages, call :py:meth:`Publisher.subscribe`.

+            .. py:method:: CONNECT(canvas)

+                Emitted when a node is connected to a canvas directly or indirectly.
+Note that this does not mean that it is possible to render yet - the event may be emitted before :samp:`Player.play()`.
+When this message is emitted, the node has already been connected internally.

+            .. py:method:: CONNECTDISPLAY()

+                Emitted when a node can be rendered, that is, when the node is connected to a canvas and after :samp:`Player.play()`.
+This always happens after :py:meth:`CONNECT`.

             .. py:method:: CURSORDOWN(cursorevent)